tohrux/ba/main/Chapter1/Episode2.md

 #Nonomi
 Wow!
 That means you got the letter Ayane wrote！
-This is great.This means we can finally ge more ammo and supplies.
+This is great.This means we can finally get more ammo and supplies.

 #Ayane
 I have to tell Hoshino.
 Wait...
 Where is she anyway?